Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Minimum kernel Stein discrepancy estimator

 In applications, as the normalizing constant is most often intractable, one will encounter difficulty in either generating the samples \(z_i\) or maximizing the log-likelihood.
 However, one can now replace the log-likelihood loss with the weighted KSD from (\ref{wMKSDE}) and cope with the issue of the intractable normalizing constants in both \(p(z|\boldsymbol{x},\theta^t)\) and \(p(\theta|z,\boldsymbol{x},\theta^t)\).
-For the case on \(\SO(N)\), we directly sample \(z_i\) from the uniform distribution on \(\SO(N)\) and obtain \(\theta^{t+1}\) in one shot by minimizing
+That is, sample $z_1,\dots ,z_n$ from the distribution $\omega$, and minimize